 Weekly and monthly manager meetings should survey the daily reports alongside profit and loss statements (P&L) to identify trends in the restaurant.
 A regular meeting of the management team, even if it is only two people, is the best time to make plans and set goals for the upcoming weeks and months ahead.

 In these meetings, teams should review:

-- P&L statements: Many restaurants find it helpful to compare apples-to-apples by running their profit and loss reports on a 7day week, and a 28-day cycle to avoid inflated numbers for months that have more Fridays and Saturdays.
+- Profit and loss statements: Many restaurants find it helpful to compare apples-to-apples by running their profit and loss reports on a 7-day week and a 28-day cycle to avoid inflated numbers for months that have more Fridays and Saturdays.
 An abbreviated weekly P&L review helps your team keep track of trends and make adjustments.

-- Upcoming operational changes: Sometimes, you need to rearrange the floor plan to accommodate additional tables for two on Valentine’s Day or close part of the restaurant for a private party.
-Ensure that all of your management team is aware of these expected changes and knows their role in creating a smooth operation for the rest of the team.
+- Upcoming operational changes: Sometimes you need to rearrange the floor plan to accommodate additional tables for two on Valentine’s Day or close part of the restaurant for a private party.
+Ensure that all members of your management team are aware of these expected changes and know their roles in creating a smooth operation for the rest of the team.

 - Forecast future sales and cost targets: All manager meetings should look at the sales and business forecast for the upcoming week or month.
 Meetings should end with strategies to maintain targets and increase sales for the week ahead.